webcrawls/Quantum/README.md

 # Quantum

+> _An insanely customizable location generation suite, including /rtp, /wild, random spawns, and more!_

-Quantum is a location generation API for Minecraft 1.16+.
+Quantum is a location generation suite for Minecraft 1.16+.
 It provides an interface (through plugin extensions) to interact with internal location APIs.
 Quantum can be configured to generate locations under highly customizable criteria, such as:

 - **always** in a forest biome...
 - **never** in a water lake...